destroyer200/hackondata/README.md

 ## 1.3 Our Approach
-We choose an expoloratory approach for this problem.
+We choose an exploratory approach for this problem.
 We are not aiming to find a "perfect" solution by considering all needs and using all the available data.
-Instead, our goal is to build a prototype model using the a few of the most important data sources(provided by [TranQuant](http://tranquant.com/) and [City of Toronto Open Data](http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=9e56e03bb8d1e310VgnVCM10000071d60f89RCRD)).
-If we can gain insights from the solution and the methodology is actionable, we can refine the prototype methodology by taking into consideration more needs, incooporating more data sources, and using more advanced algorithms.
+Instead, our goal is to build a prototype model using the a few of the most important data sources (provided by [TranQuant](http://tranquant.com/) and [City of Toronto Open Data](http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=9e56e03bb8d1e310VgnVCM10000071d60f89RCRD)).
+If we can gain insights from the solution and the methodology is actionable, we can refine the prototype methodology by taking into consideration more needs, incorporating more data sources, and using more advanced algorithms.

 Among the four aspects of the multi-modal wayfinding strategy, we focus on the **pedestrian wayfinding**.
 We chose to analyze two datasets from the City of Toronto, available on TranQuant:
 * Cultural Spaces: This dataset is a compilation of all spaces within the 44 City wards that were available for cultural use for a five year period.